401 Unauthorized: Signature Invalid

 Error: eth_sendRawTransaction Does Not Exist

-If an RPC call to your execution client (op-geth, Nethermind, etc.) returns a response like:
+If an RPC call to your execution client (op-reth, Nethermind, etc.) returns a response like:

 -32601 JSON-RPC error means the sequencer endpoint you configured does not expose eth_sendRawTransaction.
 The request path looks like:

 op-node only exposes rollup-specific RPC methods—there is no eth_* namespace—it cannot accept raw transaction submissions.
-When op-geth forwards the transaction to an op-node URL it immediately fails with -32601.
+When your execution client forwards the transaction to an op-node URL it immediately fails with -32601.

 Solution

-ethnamespace on its HTTP API (--http.api eth,net,engine,...for geth/op-geth).
-Ifethis disabled, raw transactions will be rejected before they reach the sequencer. - Inspect the environment/CLI flags of every component that speaks to the sequencer (
+ethnamespace on its HTTP API (the standard set is--http.api=eth,net,web3,debug).
+Ifethis disabled, raw transactions will be rejected before they reach the sequencer. - Inspect the CLI flags and environment variables of every component that talks to the sequencer (

-op-node,execution client,op-batcher,op-proposer, scripts).
-The--rollup.sequencerhttpflag must point to the public sequencer URL for the chain (for example,https://mainnet-sequencer.optimism.io), not to your ownop-node. - For user-deployed L2s where you run the sequencer yourself, leave
+op-node,op-reth,op-batcher,op-proposer, scripts).
+The--rollup.sequencerflag must point to the chain’s public sequencer endpoint (for example,https://mainnet-sequencer.optimism.io), not to your ownop-node. - For user-deployed L2s where you run the sequencer yourself, leave

 Unclean Shutdowns